ADolbyB/deep-learning-python/README.md

-# deep-learning-python
+# Deep Learning with Python:

-A collection of code for CAP 4613: Intro to Deep Learning
+This is a collection of code I wrote for CAP 4613: Intro to Deep Learning.